NatLibFi/yso-marcbib/README.md

 **Starting parametres**

+Command line options `python yso_converter.py
+- -i="input-filepath" or -id="input-directory"
+- -o="output-filepath" or -od="output-directory"
-Command line options `python yso_converter.py -i="input-path" -o="output-path" -f="format" (given as "marc21" or "marcxml") -al="yes/no" (choose "yes" if concept labels are wanted in Finnish and Swedish, "no" if only original language of concept is wanted) `
+- -f="format" (given as "marc21" or "marcxml") -
+- --all_languages if concept labels are wanted in Finnish and Swedish
+- --field_links If this parameter is chosen and record type is music or movie, fields with multiple subfields are converted to new fields with subfield 8 indicating the connection between subfields

+If input directory is chosen, the program copies all the files in the directory (make sure that all the files are in a format chosen with the parameter f)
+If output file path is chosen, the program copies all the records into one file with given file named If output direcotry is chosen, the program copies new files into chosen output directory with same files as input file(s).

 The converter produces automatically logfiles with timestamps to the logs subfolder working directory